9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 Notice that we must make our type an instance of `MonadSupply e`, not `MonadSupply`.
 If we omit the type variable, the compiler will complain.

-To try out our `MySupply` type, we\'ll first create a simple function that should work with any `MonadSupply` instance.
+To try out our `MySupply` type, we'll first create a simple function that should work with any `MonadSupply` instance.

 :::: captioned-content